 Derogations reducing a driver's FIA Categorisation will be issued on a race-by-race basis only and will be reassessed after each Competition.

-Upgrades increasing a driver's FIA Categorisation for the Fanatec GT2 European Series may also be issued at any point in the season.
+Upgrades increasing a driver's FIA Categorisation for the Fanatec GT2 European Series powered by Pirelli may also be issued at any point in the season.

 10.4.4 Double Derogations